Back to Blog

 Avg Rebuild Cost

-The 'MVP Tax' paid later, representing deferred foundational investments
+The 'MVP Tax' paid later, representing deferred foundational investments that escalate rapidly under pressure.

 Why Shortcuts Kill Startups